hv15/sshprint/README.md

    or: sshprint [OPTIONS...] --file FILE

 Options:
-  -h, --help              Print this help message and exit -V, --version           Print version and exit
-  -r, --refresh-printers  Refresh list of printers in config
+  -h, --help                  Print this help message and exit -V, --version               Print version and exit -r, --refresh-printers      Refresh list of printers in config
-  -p, --list-printers     Print a list of printers --file=FILE, FILE       File to be printed
+  -p, --list-printers         Print a list of printers --server=SERVER             Server to connect to and print from --file=FILE, FILE           File to be printed

 Options passed to `lpr':
-  -P <printer_name>       Specify <printer_name> to print to -n copies               Specify number of copies
+  -P printer_nam>             Specify printer to print to -n copies                   Specify number of copies -o option[=value],...
-  -o option[=value],...
 Set printer option(s)
 ```

 Further Work
 ------------

-A few extentions I'd like to add:
+A few extensions I'd like to add:

-* Make the configuration more sophisticated, allowing for more hosts to be
-  added with individual configurations.
+* improve existing server config files to include meta-data about printers
+  like last time the user used them, whether their colour or mono, etc.)
+* an easy setup script to generate all the config in one go as part of the
+  installation/setup process

 Warranty and License
 --------------------

-Warranty: none given...plus I can guarantee that something is amiss with my
+Warranty: none given... plus I can guarantee that something is amiss with my
 script (issue reports welcome!).
 This script is licensed under the MIT
 license.